Djokovic reaches ATP Finals semis by thrashing Rublev

 “It’s a very difficult decision from my side.”

-Djokovic’s win leaves Norrie with an outside chance of making the semis despite playing a match fewer than his rivals.
+Djokovic’s win left Norrie with an outside chance of making the semis despite playing a match fewer than his rivals.

-Italian youngster Jannik Sinner is in a similar position in the other group, after replacing the injured Matteo Berrettini and then seeing off Hubert Hurkacz on Tuesday.
+The Briton stormed through the opening set against Ruud, but the Norwegian levelled after breaking for a 5-3 lead in the second set.

+Ruud claimed the decisive break in game five of the decider to earn his first win at the event.
+He will take on Rublev next with a semi-final place at stake.